aaronplayz-sys/Aqua-Clan/content/projects/proj-1/index.md

 ---
-title: Aqua SMP Halloween Sppecial
+title: Aqua SMP Halloween Special

 summary: We made a halloween theme map & produced a video out of it.